itsnotelena/gogreen/doc/personal-development-plans/agata_pdp.md

-What are two of your strong points?
+What are two of your strong points?<br/>
-1.Learning Quickly
+1.Learning Quickly <br/>
 I don't need a long time to grasp a general idea of a tool/concept and start using it.In a team,I can possibly help and support my fellow team-members even with issues that I am not an expert in.

-2.Hardworking
+2.Hardworking<br/>
 If I am determined/passionate to do something I can put a lot of effort into it.
 This could be a valuable asset to the team for obvious reasons.

-What are two of your weaker points?
+What are two of your weaker points? <br/>
-1.Not that experienced with git, server operation, etc.
+1.Not that experienced with git, server operation, etc.<br/>
 I am not that experienced with these aspects of the project, but as I mentioned in my strong points I can learn quite quickly so hopefully I can overcome that.

-2.Lazy and not particularly great at teamwork
+2.Lazy and not particularly great at teamwork<br/>
 I have some character flaws that could impair the smooth working of my group, so I will do my best to control myself and not sabotage my team.

-Can you make a core quadrant of this?
+Can you make a core quadrant of this?<br/>

 -Goal